-I think hotel room safes are safe, but I’ve never used them.
-It’s personal preference.
-I don’t like using hotel safes, so I would not know how safe it is but other travelers swear by them.
-I like to keep my things organized and in very visible sight so they are accounted for.
-I don’t like to put things in spaces where it can be concealed and I can forget them, like drawers!
-As I said, it’s personal preference.
+Using the hotel room safe is a matter of personal preference.
+I personally do not like using hotel safes, so I would not know how safe it is but other travelers swear by them.
+I like to keep my stuff organized and in very visible sight so they are accounted for.
+I don’t like to put things in spaces where it can be concealed and I can forget them!

-If I’m running late for my plane, but I forget that I’ve left stuff like my passport, in the safe… a passport is a pretty valuable thing.
-It means I’m definitely making a trip to go back.
+If I’m running late for my plane, but I forget that I’ve left stuff like my passport, in the safe… it means I’m definitely making a trip to go back.

 6. What’s a good time to be off the streets?

-But if you feel like you know the place is sketchy or you don’t feel confident traveling at night, a good time to be off the streets is 7pm-9pm.
-If you’re comfortable then maybe 10pm.
+If you feel like you know the place is sketchy or you don’t feel confident traveling at night, a good time to be off the streets is 7 pm-9 pm.
+If you’re comfortable then maybe 10 pm.
 There are other travelers, who will suggest not going out at night.
 I personally don’t return to my hotel until it’s midnight because filming YouTube travel videos is my job!

-But there’s so much stuff that goes on at night.
+There are many things to enjoy at night even if you are a solo traveler.
 To completely remove evening activities from your itinerary is removing a part of the culture and lifestyle of that city.
-When I was in India, I was in Darjeeling.
-At night it gets dark.
-Very dark.
-But the streets are lit up and people roam around as if there’s a street festival.
+When I was in India, I was in Darjeeling the streets are lit and people roam the streets as if it were a street festival.
 Shops are open and tourists are buying souvenirs.
-Families are going out for dinner or they’re just walking around strolling.
+Families are going out for dinner.
 It’s really up to your comfort level.

 7. Tipping Etiquette in Hotels

-I feel tipping should be personal preference, based on budget and cultural etiquette.
-It’s up to you how you want to set the tone of your trip.
-In the U.S., tips are expected .
+I feel tipping should be a personal preference, based on budget and cultural etiquette.
+In the U.S., tips are expected.
 Americans believe in tipping in hotels, cafes, restaurants, deliveries, apartment doormen, a lot of places!
-Many of us think it’s due to the fact employers don’t pay their staff well enough and place the burden on the hotel guests to pay housecleaning their full share.
 It’s a social etiquette and practice that turned grossly into an expectation and horrible societal practice enforced by bad employment practices.